bevyengine/bevy/_release-content/release-notes/settings.md

 explicitly or implicitly), and whose lifetime isn't limited to a single saved game file.

-Preferences are defined using `bevy_reflect` annotations, and are automatically inserted as resources when the settings framework starts up.
+Preferences are defined using `bevy_reflect` annotations, and are automatically inserted as resources when the preferences framework starts up.

 See the `examples/app/persisting_preferences` for a simple example of how to use the framework.